Examples of BI tools include reporting, forecasting, and data visualisation. How to use them to leverage the information you already have?

 Forrester Research has taken the step of ranking top BI tools according to a Quadrant, dubbed, the Forrester Wave.
 In it, they deduced that the current top performers are:

 - and Tableau Software.

 Other notable software houses sport their own BI platforms.
 The examples are SAP and IBM, but their presence is less acclaimed.

 Microsoft Power BI, the business analytics platform, is notable for providing insights using data visualisations, built-in with over 200 different data sources.
 The wide-ranging business intelligence capabilities by this software are vast.
 In fact, the included interface enables end-users to create reports and custom dashboards.

-According to Forrester, Microsoft’s BI has scored highest in this competitive landscape.
-The tool ranks as both ‘Leader’, and with ‘Strongest Strategy’.
+According to Forrester, Microsoft as Enterprise BI has scored highest among top BI tools, ranking as both ‘Leader’, and with ‘Strongest Strategy’.

 Final Thoughts and Considerations

 Knowing the functionalities of BI tools, you can begin to consider the most suitable type of solution.
 That process starts with your team but could always take advantage of some second opinions.